-The Japanese American coach was reared on a plantation on Mau and taught himself to swim in an irrigation reservoir.
-While employed by the school department on Maui, he started teaching swimming as a hobby Is years ago, training his proteges in the irrigation canals, according to Newland.
-His Alexander House, Maui teams became known all over the swimming world and his Nisei swimmers competed in many foreign countries.
-Some of the swimmers he train-competed for the 442nd Com- SOCIAL NOTES NEW YORK CITY-Miss Hiss Kobayashi, formerly of Berkeley, Calif., and more recently of Salt Lake City, where she was connected with the War Relocation Authority, was married to Francis M. Kudo of Hawani at an informal wedding on March 3 at the Japanese Methodist church in New York City, Miss Mine Okubo was the maid of honor and Mitsue Harry One was the best man.
-PUEBLO, Colo. - Miss May Hidaka became the bride of Mr. Ernest Y. Nagata on Feb.
-22 at ceremonies held at the Northern Avenue Methodist church with the Rev. F. Yoshioka officiating.
-Her only attendant was Miss Minnie Hidaka and the best man was Sanzo Shigeta.
-The couple plan to make their home in Honolulu, Hawaii. hat Team, winning the Southern AA title at New Orleans in 1943 while the unit was in training, and winning the Mediterranean Theater championship in 1944 and 1945.
-HAWAHAN RADIO SERVICE Repairs, Appliances, Vacuum Cleaners, Refrigerators, Ampli-fiers, Washers; Factory and Laboratory Technician Norbert N. Nakagami 4309 S. Berkley Ave.
-Chicago Phone; DRExel 0124 In San Joaquin Valley It's . . .
+Physician and Surgeon 1133 E. 63rd St., Chicago 37, Ill.
+Office Phone: MIDway 4477 Res.
+Phone: WHItehall 6211 Dr. M. M. Nakadate DENTIST Suites 311-314 - Firm Bldg.
+112 No. San Pedro St., Los Angeles 12, Calif.
+Phone: VAndyke 1592 SOCIAL NOTES NEW YORK CITY-Miss is Kobayashi, formerly of Bero Calif., and more recently of Lake City, where she was coned with the War Relocation thority, was married to Fam.
+Kudo of Hawaii at an inform wedding on March 3 at the lam wedding of honor and family of honor and family on was the best may have the maid of honor and family on was the best may have the maid of honor and family on was the best may have the maid of honor and family on was the best may have the maid of honor and family on was the best may have the maid of honor and family on was the best may have the maid of honor and family on was the best may have the maid of honor and family on was the best may have the lam was harden when the lam was harden was harden when the lam was harden wa PUEBLO, Colo. - Miss Hidaka became the bride o Ernest Y. Nagata on Feb.
+Hawaii, who was a champion at 14 and who has the National AAU 300-yard medley record to ceremonies held at the North Avenue Methodist church the Rev. F. Yoshioka official Her only attendant was Missi nie Hidaka and the best man Sanzo Shigeta.
+The couple to make their home in Home Hawaii. bat Team, winning the Sou AA title at New Orleans in while the unit was in train and winning the Mediterra Theater championship in 1941 HAWAIIAN RADIO SERVA Repairs, Appliances, Vaca Cleaners, Refrigerators, Ami fiers, Washers; Factory a Laboratory Technician Norbert N. Nakagami 4309 S. Berkley Ave.
+Chic Phone: DRExel 0124 In San Joaquin Valley It's . . .